mrseidel/book-ics4u-processing-java/functions_beyond_void.md

 ###Functions vs Methods

-The only difference between a function and a method in Processing/Java, is that a method is inside an object, and a function has no association to an object.
+The only difference between a function and a method in Processing/Java, is that a method is inside an object, and a function does not need to associate with an object.

 To learn more about objects, or to refresh your memory regarding objects, please see the [Objects](./objects.md) chapter.